 You can invest in a TFSA at any financial institution that sells GICs, mutual funds, and other securities.
 If, however, you want to maximize your returns by paying the lowest investment fees possible — and you are comfortable with DIY investing — a self-directed TFSA is a better option.

-Start by choosing one of the best online brokerages in Canada, which allows you the flexibility to build your own portfolio of low-cost exchange-traded funds (ETFs).
+Start by choosing an online brokerage which allows you the flexibility to build your own portfolio of low-cost exchange-traded funds (ETFs).

 ETFs are like mutual funds in that they are a collection of stocks, bonds or other investments, but with a key difference: they track the performance of a particular market index.
 Because there is no management professional selecting investments in the fund with the hopes of beating the market, ETFs have much lower management fees, usually around 0.15%, as compared with 2% to 3% for Canadian mutual funds.

 Other costs of using an online brokerage include a flat annual maintenance fee and a small charge for each ETF trade or sale.
 When you use an online brokerage, you perform all the transactions yourself, and you alone decide which investments to buy and how conservative or risky you want to be with your portfolio.